 Personal Learning Environment (PLE)

-Now you know about the exciting LMS trends, you may want to read more about the history of LMS systems.
+Now that you know about the exciting LMS trends, you might want to read more about the history of LMS systems.

 More articles that might interest you